BerndWessels/react-freezer-webpack/README.md

 We are using React-Intl V2 as our translation framework.
 It seems to be the best and most thought after project out there at the moment.
 Even though it is still a pre-release it seems stable enough to be used already.

+Another nice feature is the use of CSS modules.
+It removes all the trouble that usually comes with naming conflicts.

+To make AJAX calls we use fetch, which is available natively on modern browsers and polyfilled via webpack for old browsers.

 And we will keep on adding other important SPA related components and processes for whitelabeling and everything else you need to kick-start your unicorn.

 # Simplified GraphQL